 During cargo break down, equipment and other materials (e.g., ULDs, nets, straps, packaging, cushioning materials, etc.) must be recovered in such a way that they can be reused.
-There must be a procedure in place to sensitise air terminal personnel to take care of ULDs, nets, straps, chains and other equipment, to avoid any impact on their serviceability.
 Other materials must be disposed of according to local regulations or collected for recycling.